jamf/NetSUS/README.md

 * 300 GB of disk space available* 2 GB of RAM
 **Only Intel-based Macs can use a NetBoot server hosted by the NetBoot/SUS/LP server.**

-## Documentation

-For a getting started guide and and step-by-step documentation see **[Documentation for NetSUS](docs/getting_started.md)**

 ## Want to Contribute?

-Anyone can help make this project better - check out our Contributing guide!
+Anyone can help make this project better - check out the [Contributing Guide!](CONTRIBUTING.md)